saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 Validation:
   - Verify that the interfaces/interface/[name=EthernetX] is properly removed from the config and a valid response is returned to the client.

-### Test 2: Send an delete request for a non-existing leaf
+### Test 2: Send a Set Delete request for a non-existing leaf

-Condition to test: Send a delete request for an invalid interface
+Condition to test: Send a Set Delete request for an invalid interface

 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } elem: { name:"interface" key: { key: "name" value: "EthernetY" } }
 ```

 Validation:
-   - Verify that the delete request has failed and respond with an appropriate error message.
+   - Verify that the Set delete request has failed and respond with an appropriate error message.

-### Test 3: Send an delete request with 2 valid delete messages
+### Test 3: Send a Set Delete request with 2 valid delete messages

-Condition to test: Send delete request with 2 messages
+Condition to test: Send a Set Delete request with 2 messages

 ```
 path: { origin: "openconfig" elem: { name:"interfaces" } }